atareao/microphone-loopback/README.md

 ## Microphone Loopback for GNOME Shell

-This is an extension for GNOME Shell to hear the microphone in speakers or headphones.
+This extension enables hear microphone on headphones or speakers.

 ## HOWTO

+One time microphone-loopback is installed and enabled, you can hear the microphone on headphones or speakers

 ### Install